prabhuteja12/prabhuteja12.github.io/_pages/about.md

 Here is my [CV](files/resume.pdf).

+## News
+- Paper accepted at CVPR'21 on Model Adaptation for Semantic Segmentation.
+- TA for EE-559 (Deep Learning) by Dr. Fran&ccedil;ois Fleuret at EPFL for Spring 2021.

 ## Contact me!
 I can be reached, most reliably through email at prabhu dot teja at idiap.ch.